felipegb94/ToFSim/README.md

 The script `ToFSinglePixel.py` does the brightness measurements calculations, adds noise, and computes depths.
 If you want to simulate an entire scene you can modify the variable `depth` and change it to a list of depths associated to each point in the scene.
 Make sure that the depths of the scene are within the unambigous depth range of your functions (see `dMax` variable in the script).
 You can control the signal-to-noise-ratio (SNR) of the scene by varying: source average power (`pAveSourcePerPixel`), ambient average power (`pAveAmbientPerPixel`), mean albedo/reflectivity (`meanBeta`), integration/exposure time (`T`).

+The script `VisualizeCodingScheme.py` plots the modulation, demodulation, and correlation functions for a given coding scheme.

+### References

+If you use this code please make sure that you cite the following papers:

+* *Practical Coding Function Design for Time-of-Flight Imaging*.
+Felipe Gutierrez-Barragan, Syed Azer Reza, Andreas Velten, Mohit Gupta.
+To Appear in CVPR 2019.

+* *What are the Optimal Coding Functions for Time-of-Flight Imaging?*.
+Mohit Gupta, S Nayar, A Velten, Eric Breitbach.
+ACM TOG, presented at SIGGRAPH 2018.

 ### Python Environment Setup

 Follow the steps in this section to setup an anaconda virtual environment that contains all the required dependencies/libraries to run the code in this repository.